Reviews You Can Rely On

 Why Trust GearLab

 Luke Hollomon is our lead road cycling reviewer.
 He's a physical therapist, physiologist, cycling coach, and long-time cyclist based in Richmond, Virginia.
 He rides and races road and mountain bikes and competes in ultra-endurance bikepacking.
-His experience as a physiologist makes him committed to a data-driven approach to cycling, so he's always up to date on how to track his rides.
+As a physiologist, he values a data-driven approach to cycling, and he's always up to date on the best way to track his rides.

-Luke and Jeremy also received input from Curtis Smith and Ryan Baham.
-Smith spent many years racing mountain, road, and cyclocross bikes and used cycling computers religiously to track his performance while training.
-Smith resides in South Lake Tahoe, CA, with his wife and family and can often be found riding two-wheeled contraptions on the area's trails and roads.
+The team also received input from Curtis Smith and Ryan Baham.
+Curtis spent many years racing mountain, road, and cyclocross bikes and used cycling computers religiously to track his performance while training.
+Curtis resides in South Lake Tahoe, CA, with his wife and family and can often be found riding two-wheeled contraptions on the area's trails and roads.
 Ryan resides in Southern California, where he can ride bikes year-round while testing all manner of running and road cycling gear for OutdoorGearLab.
-To that end, when he can't make it outside to ride for schedule or the rare spot of rain or prohibitively chilly weather, he's lucky enough to be the bike trainers reviewer and is no stranger to Zwift and large box fans.

 Analysis and Test Results